mathspp/mathspp/pages/02.blog/01.pydonts/usages-of-underscore/item.en.md

 ---
 metadata:
     description: "In this Pydon't I'll show you how to use the underscore _ to write more Pythonic code."
-title: "Usages of underscore | Pydon't"
+title: "Usages of underscore | Pydon't 🐍"
 ---

 The purpose of this Pydon't is to show you what underscores